 We thank John Yasmer and Thierra Nalley (Western University of Health Sciences) for their assistance in CT scanning and 3D modelling the Haplocanthosaurus caudal vertebra.

-Ryan D. Marek, Emanuel Tschopp and Peter Falkingham provided valuable reviews on an earlier version of this manuscript that helped it towards its present structure.
+Ryan D. Marek, Emanuel Tschopp and Peter Falkingham provided valuable reviews on multiple versions of this manuscript that helped it towards its final form.

 This work first began to take shape as a series of blog-posts (Taylor 2018b, Taylor 2018c, Wedel 2018a, Wedel 2018b, Wedel 2018c) which were drawn together in a talk (Taylor and Wedel 2018) presented by Taylor as part of the 1st Palaeontological Virtual Congress (http://palaeovc.uv.es/) and announced online (Wedel 2018d).
 Once work began on the manuscript, this was open to be read and commented on (Taylor 2018d).
 We commend this approach as valuable for soliciting informal feedback early in the process, and in making the research itself available quickly.